CANADA - NEW BRUNSWICK

 Appeal dismissed, the child was habitually resident in Canada.

-The Court applied the Supreme Court decision in Office of the Children’s Lawyer v.
+The Court applied the 'hybrid test' developed by the Supreme Court of Canada in Office of the Children’s Lawyer v.
 Balev: to consider a multitude of factors which relate to the child’s life when making a decision on habitual residence, such as the child’s connection to each country, the environment in which the child lives and the circumstances surrounding the move of the child.

 The court stated that, though the mutual intention of the parents is weighed as a factor, it is not solely determinative.
 No single fact or rigid rule should motivate the analysis and there is no ‘rule’ that the actions of one parent cannot unilaterally change the habitual residence of a child.